Chart Color Schemes

 Residential development activity is slightly higher than average within Raymond Terrace when compared nationally

-Raymond Terrace averaged approximately 38 new dwelling approvals annually over the past five financial years (FY-21 to FY-25), totalling an estimated 194 homes.
-As of FY-26, three approvals have been recorded.
-Each year, an average of 3.9 new residents is associated with every home built in the area during this period.
-This demand significantly exceeds new supply, which typically leads to price growth and increased buyer competition.
+Between FY-21 and FY-25, Raymond Terrace averaged approximately 38 new dwelling approvals per year, totalling around 193 homes.
+In FY-26 to date, 4 approvals have been recorded.
+Each year, an average of 3.9 new residents is associated with every home built in the past five financial years.
+This results in a significant demand exceeding supply, often leading to price growth and increased buyer competition.

-New building activity consists of 74.0% standalone homes and 26.0% attached dwellings, preserving Raymond Terrace's low density nature and attracting space-seeking buyers.
-The estimated population per dwelling approval in the area is 501 people.
-According to the latest AreaSearch quarterly estimate, Raymond Terrace is projected to add 2,369 residents by 2041.
-If current construction levels persist, housing supply could lag behind population growth, potentially intensifying buyer competition and underpinning price growth in the area.
+According to AreaSearch's latest quarterly estimate, Raymond Terrace is projected to add approximately 2,417 residents by 2041.
+If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development